-The Marathon Swimming Rules Survey report generated some interest.
-Steven Munatones published a series of articles on the Daily News of Open Water Swimming, each focusing on a controversial item from the survey:
+My report on the Marathon Swimming Rules Survey report generated considerable interest in the community.
+In particular, Steven Munatones published a series of articles on the Daily News of Open Water Swimming, each focusing on a controversial item from the survey:

 - The Shark Diver Controversy In Ocean Swimming